 The Jetty configuration files have changed and the new file formats must be used.
 Configuration files from previous versions are not drop-in compatible.
 The same capabilities are still available with slight differences in format and file names.

 You must start with the new configuration files and make edits directly to those.
-Any automation that copies or retain use of old Jetty specific configuration files should be reviewed.
-The upgrade procedures for Repository 2 have consistently recommended for years to edit new files on upgrade and not re-use old config files.
+Any automation that copies or retains use of old Jetty-specific configuration files should be reviewed.
+The upgrade procedures for Nexus Repository 2 have consistently recommended for years to edit new files on upgrade and not re-use old config files.
 Preparing these files can be done in advance of upgrading a production system, without requiring production downtime.

 Jetty Thread Pool Size

-Repository 2 releases used a default Jetty max thread pool size of 254 threads.
+Nexus Repository 2 releases used a default Jetty max thread pool size of 254 threads.
 The internal thread pool handling algorithms of Jetty 9 have changed from Jetty 8.
-The default max thread pool size shipped with Repository 2 has been changed to 400 to match the defaults used by Repository 3 which also uses Jetty 9.
+The default max thread pool size shipped with Nexus Repository 2 has been changed to 400.

 Sonatype recommends trying the new default of max 400 threads in the jetty pool.
 If required the Jetty thread pool size of 400 can be adjusted by adding a property to